Pittsburgh begins burying its dead as Trump faces protesters

 The other victims' funerals have been scheduled through Friday.

-Trump and first lady Melania Trump landed in Pittsburgh after the day's services and lit candles at the Tree of Life for the victims.
+Trump and first lady Melania Trump landed in Pittsburgh after the day's services and lit candles at Tree of Life for the victims.
 Outside, they laid white roses as well as stones for each of the dead, a Jewish burial tradition.
 The president and first lady later went to a hospital to visit with survivors.

 They were joined by Trump's daughter Ivanka and her husband, Jared Kushner, as well as Myers, the Tree of Life rabbi, and Israeli Ambassador Ron Dermer.